CFL 2019: Tirthankar Sarkar stars as Mohammedan Sporting beat Mohun Bagan 3-2 | Goal.com

 Kareem Omoloja (7'), Tirthankar Sarkar (11') and John Chidi (62') were on target for Mohammedan while Joseba Beitia (25') and Salvador Perez (70') scored for the Green and Maroons.

-Antonio Vicuna made just one change in the Mohun Bagan starting XI which defeated NBP Rainbow AC 1-0.
-Alexander Romario replaced Britto PM on the right flank.
+Antonio Vicuna made just one change to the Mohun Bagan starting XI which defeated NBP Rainbow AC 1-0 with Alexander Romario replacing Britto PM on the right flank.

 Mohammedan Sporting started the match on the ascendancy and took a two-goal lead within 11 minutes of the match.

 Satyam Sharma attempted a long-range shot in the 7th minute from the edge of the box but Debjit Majumder fisted it out for a corner.
-Tirthankar Sarkar sent a curling corner inside the box and Kareem Omoloja found the back of the net from a melee.
+Soon after, Tirthankar Sarkar sent a curling corner into the box and Kareem Omoloja found the back of the net from the resultant melee.

-Tirthankar doubled the lead in the 11th minute with a world class shot from the edge of the box after Musa Mudde intercepted the ball in the midfield and forwarded a through ball.
+Tirthankar doubled the lead in the 11th minute with a world-class finish from the edge of the box after Musa Mudde intercepted the ball in the midfield and forwarded a through ball.

 Beitia could have equalised in the 35th minute when he attempted a long ranger from the edge of the box but Priyant Singh pulled off a quality save to deny him.